 - We talked openly about project plans for a year prior to launching.
 And back in 2004 at Sun that was a very big deal for a large corporation.
 It was doubly difficult since not everyone internally supported the opening of the Solaris source.

 - We created a year long pilot program with hundreds of participants.
 For me this was the most fun on OpenSolaris.
 We created something from nothing and we briefed customers, partners, and universities and got them involved with an early cut of the code and infrastructure.

 - Published tens of millions of lines of source code and documentation [add link here] in dozens of releases over two years.

-- Wrote a new FOSS license: Common Development & Distribution License.
+- Wrote a new FOSS license: Common Development & Distribution License (based on the Mozilla Public License).
 Built multiple OpenSolaris-branded binary distributions.

 - Started hundreds of projects, communities, and user groups.